Elim Meshchersky: Biography

 The diplomatic service did not interest him so when Sergey Uvarov, Minister of Public Education of the Russian Empire, was looking for a person who could keep him informed about "all the most remarkable things that happen in the field of sciences and arts, in particular, in the course measures taken by the French government in relation to educational institutions", Meshchersky in 1833, took the position of "personal correspondent of the minister."

 In 1836, the functions of "literary correspondent" were transferred to Yakov Tolstoy, who was better suited to the position.
 Meshchersky continued to be nominally on the staff of the Russian embassy in Paris, and then was assigned to the mission in Turin, still living in Paris.
 Both he and his mother, Ekaterina Ivanovna née Chernysheva, who had separated from his father, moved to Paris.
 Her literary salon was visited by many famous French writers and publicists, among them Honoré de Balzac, Charles Augustin Sainte-Beuve, Alfred de Musset, Alfred de Vigny, Alexandre Dumas, Victor Hugo, and others.
 Meshchersky himself arranged poetry readings.

 In June 1836, Meshchersky went on vacation to Saint Petersburg.
 Here he first met with Alexander Pushkin, who presented him with Boris Godunov, inscribed with Meshchersky's name.
 This indicates that Meshchersky came to the liking of the poet.
 In Pushkin's library there is a book by Antoni Deschamp "Dérnières paroles" (Paris, 1835), donated by the author to Meshchersky (with an autograph).
 Pushkin knew Meshchersky's fiancée, Varvara Zhikhareva, as he was close with her parents.

 In 1839, Meshchersky married Varvara Stepanovna Zhikhareva (1819—1879), whom he had courted since 1831.
 She was the daughter of the writer S. P. Zhikharev.
-Varvara came from an old family that was neither rich nor noble, so the marriage was not approved by the Prince's mother.
+Varvara came from an old noble family that was not rich, so the marriage was not approved by the Prince's mother.
 In her youth, Varvara Stepanovna was known in Moscow society for her "captivating" beauty, and later for her love affairs.

 Meshchersky died at the age of thirty-five from dropsy, with the rank of Court councillor and the rank of chamberlain.
 His daughter Maria, was not yet a year old.
 The poet was buried in Tsarskoye Selo at the Kazan cemetery.
 His widow later married to Count Borbon del Monte.